 I sometimes point out to clients that the hardest part of being a parent is to know when to stop being a parent.
 Once a parent, always a parent; it’s not something you just turn off and walk away from.

 I don’t know if this is a universal experience among all mothers, and maybe even fathers, or if it is just for women raised in the 50s and 60s, or stay-at-home moms, or single moms.
-All I can say is there appears to be an involuntary reflex built into the mothering role that is triggered when a meeting with one of my children is imminent; note that my “children” are in their mid-30s, so, this mode is deeply rooted!
+All I can say is there appears to be an involuntary reflex built into the mothering role that is triggered when a meeting with one of my children is imminent; note that my “children” are approaching their 40s, so, this mode is deeply rooted!

 A couple of days before a scheduled get-together, no matter how casual or how trivial, I go into scavenger mode, scouring the pantry, the freezer and the fridge for anything I might bring, hopefully something that will be helpful, maybe even appreciated, although appreciation seems secondary to the hunt for something to bring.
 It’s as though all of a sudden, a great famine looms, and you want to make sure that your kid doesn’t starve to death.

 While scouring, I found a couple of cartons of organic chicken broth that my vegan body was avoiding; a freshly baked batch of banana oatmeal cookies, and of course, a fresh batch of sauerkraut.

 The purpose of our meeting was for me to bring mail that had been delivered to our previous residence; it was a tax document, so it was relatively important.
 Also, it was to give my baby girl a hug; she had just returned from a month-long trip to South Africa and I felt the need to wrap my arms around her.
 A few days before our lunch, our Facebook exchanges went something like this:

 Me: PS I can bring a little pizza, spinach/cheese, for lunch on Monday if you like.